 - For people looking to prep with real world problems, CodeKata provides challenges that mimic requests from real tech companies.

 We compiled a list of resources to practice software engineer interview questions that you can use to decide the best one for you.
 You can also check out our list of 93 software engineering interview questions from top tech companies to practice.

 Interview Kickstart teaches experienced software engineers how to think about technical interview questions so that they are more successful in their interviews.
 They require a deposit and upfront tuition as well as focus more on lecture-style courses and less on 1-on-1 personalized support.

 Pathrise is a full service organization, working with candidates through all stages of the job search to enhance their soft skills and develop strategies that can help them in the future.
 We also spend a lot of time working with our software engineers on their technical interview preparation, through workshops, pair programming, and personalized, 1-on-1 sessions with their advisor, a former senior software engineer.

 In addition, we work with candidates through their entire pipeline.
 Our mentors support fellows as they optimize their resumes and online profiles, find the best possible opportunities, prepare and practice for behavioral and technical interviews, and negotiate to ensure they end up with compensation that is above industry average.
-Our program is extremely flexible and fellows can schedule sessions ad hoc with their advisors whenever they need help, including last-minute.
+Our program is extremely flexible and fellows can schedule sessions ad hoc with their mentors whenever they need help, including last-minute.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
-With our tips and guidance, we’ve seen our fellows receive 3x as many responses to their applications and their interview performance scores double.
+With our tips and guidance, we’ve seen our fellows receive 3x as many responses to their applications and their interview scores double.

-If you want to work with any of our advisors 1-on-1 to get help with your any aspect of your job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your any aspect of your job search, become a Pathrise fellow.